Frequently Asked Questions

 What Services does TENT provide?

-In addition to social activities, the TENT initial service offerings consist of transportation (to and from appointments or for errands such as trips to the grocery store or other retail establishments in Taos), phone check-in to see how people are doing, reading, minor home repairs and garden work, caregiver relief, computer and technology support, pet care, meal preparation, social/home visits and TENT-sponsored public programs.
+In addition to social activities, the TENT initial service offerings consist of transportation (to and from appointments or for errands such as trips to the grocery store or other retail establishments in Taos), phone check-in to see how people are doing, reading, minor home repairs and garden work, caregiver relief, computer and technology support, social/home visits and TENT-sponsored public programs.

 TENT services will evolve as needs and resources change as volunteers become available.
 However, the cumulative experience of over 200 similar “elder villages” in the United States indicates that the services TENT provides are those most requested among other elder villages.
 See Services.